baofinance/bao-liquidator-bot/README.md

 A simple liquidator bot written in JS for BAO Finance's synthetics protocol.

-This bot is by no means efficient at capturing liquidations quickly and is meant to be used as a reference / starting point for people attempting to create more robust liquidation bots for the protocol.
+This bot is by no means top-of-the-line and is meant to be used as a reference / starting point for people attempting to create more robust liquidation bots for the protocol.
 JavaScript is no bueno for MEV searching.
+Feel free to run it as-is, however, here's your competition:
 ![This is your competition](https://i.imgur.com/fiuiztF.png)

 ## To Do